Driveway Gravel Delivery in Eastman, GA

 Full delivery and spreading for long rural driveways 300–800 feet.
 Multiple loads staged and spread in sections.
 Includes crown grading throughout.
 Custom quote based on site conditions.

-Gravel Delivery FAQ — Eastman, GA
+Driveway Gravel Delivery FAQ — Eastman, GA

 In Dodge County, Georgia, crusher run is the best choice for a driveway base layer because it compacts tightly over red clay soil and resists shifting under vehicle loads.
 It contains a mix of crushed stone and stone dust that binds together when compacted, creating a stable foundation.
 For the surface wear layer, #57 stone (3/4-inch clean crushed stone) provides good drainage and a clean look.
 Some property owners in middle Georgia use a two-layer system: 4 to 6 inches of crusher run base, topped with 2 to 3 inches of #57 stone.
 This combination handles the wet seasons and heavy red clay ground movement better than a single-material approach.

-How many tons of gravel do I need for my driveway?
+How much gravel do I need for a driveway?

 In Dodge County, Georgia, a standard 12-foot-wide driveway needs approximately 1 ton of gravel per 10 linear feet at a 2-inch depth.
 For a 200-foot driveway that is 12 feet wide, you would need roughly 15 to 18 tons for a 2-inch topping layer.
 A new installation requiring 4 to 6 inches of base material plus a surface layer will need significantly more — typically 30 to 50 tons for a driveway of that length.
 We assess your specific driveway during the free consultation and calculate the exact tonnage needed so you do not under-order or pay for excess material.